-Let start with why it’s called the Mandella Effect that has caused Conspiracy theorists to believe this is proof of an alternate universe.
+Let’s start with the Mandella Effect, which has prompted conspiracy theorists to assume this is proof of a parallel reality.

-Nelson Mandela, who this theory is named after, was a South African anti-apartheid revolutionary, political leader, and philanthropist who served as President of South Africa from 1994 to 1999, sadly passed away in 2013.
+This idea is named after Nelson Mandela, a South African anti-apartheid revolutionary, politician, and philanthropist who served as President of South Africa from 1994 to 1999 and died in 2013.

-But many people claim to clearly remember him dying in prison in the 1980s.
+Many people, though, claim to recall him dying in prison in the 1980s.

 Jif Peanut Butter

-I know myself and many of my friends have always thought the jar of peanut butter in our parent’s kitchen cupboard has always been called jiffy peanut butter.
+Many of my friends and I had always assumed that the jar of peanut butter on our parents’ kitchen cabinet was named jiffy peanut butter.

-But, we have been wrong all along.
-This peanut butter brand has never been called “Jiffy” peanut butter, it has been Jif since its inception.
+But we’ve been wrong the whole time.
+This peanut butter brand has never been known as “Jiffy” peanut butter; it has always been known as Jif.

-Could it be that we have been combining Jif and Skippy peanut butter together for years?
+Is it possible that we’ve been mixing Jif and Skippy peanut butter for years?

 Looney Tunes, Not Looney Toons!

-The cartoon universe that gave us memorable characters like Bugs Bunny, Porky Pig and Tweety Bird was always called “Looney Tunes.”
+“Looney Tunes” was the name given to the cartoon universe that gave us characters like Bugs Bunny, Porky Pig, and Tweety Bird.

 Oscar Mayer vs Oscar Meyer

-If you know the commercial jingle you know that your Bologna has a first name, it’s O-S-C-A-R, but the second word has thrown people for a loop for years.
+Your Bologna has a first name, O-S-C-A-R, if you know the commercial jingle, but the second word has thrown folks for a loop for years.

-Do you think your bologna’s second name is spelled right?
-People to this day have problems with a letter in the second lyric of the well-known jingle, and that Mayer is spelled with an ‘e’ instead of an ‘a’.
+Do you believe your bologna’s second name is correctly spelled?
+People still argue about a letter in the second line of the well-known jingle, and the fact that Mayer is written with a ‘e’ rather than a ‘a’.

 The Hit HBO show isn’t called Sex in the City

-For years I have always thought the correct name of the popular HBO television show was called Sex in the City, and I have been wrong for years.
-The correct name of the show is Sex and the City but people to this day have sworn they’ve seen genuine merchandise with the show name spelled otherwise.
+For years, I believed the official title of the popular HBO television show was Sex in the City, and I was completely wrong.
+The correct title of the show is Sex and the City, although fans have claimed to have spotted authentic goods with the title misspelled.

 Luke, I am your father

-“Luke, I am your father” is probably one of the greatest misinterpreted lines in cinematic history.
+“Luke, I am your father,” is arguably one of the most misunderstood lines in film history.

-“No. I am your father”, is the correct line that blew us away back in the early ’80s, and if you try to correct someone saying the line wrong, you will still have trouble trying to correct them.
+“No. I am your father”, is the proper statement that swept us away in the early 1980s, and if you try to correct someone who is saying it incorrectly, you will have a hard time doing it.

 Sinbad never made a genie movie

-Another Mandela Effect example that I have always thought was true for years was that comedian Sinbad made a genie movie.
+Another Mandela Effect example that I have long believed to be genuine is that comedian Sinbad filmed a genie film.

-But to my disappointment, this film has never been made at all.
-What we got was a genie movie called Kazam starring basketball player, Shaquille O’Neal.
+But, much to my disappointment, this picture was never made.
+What we got was a genie film called Kazam, starring Shaquille O’Neal, a basketball player.

 Life isn’t always like a box of chocolates.

-What sense does it make if he originally said “Life WAS like a box of chocolates…” that grammatically makes no sense?
-What do you mean life was?
+What sense would it make if he said “Life WAS like a box of chocolates…“, which is grammatically incorrect?
+What exactly do you mean by “life was”?

-What comparison did he or in this case his mom make to say life WAS like a box of chocolates?
-What was life before to her metaphorically?
-It’s always been life IS not life WAS LIKE.
+What analogy did he or his mother use when they said life was like a box of chocolates?
+In a figurative sense, what was life like before?
+It’s always been that life IS not what life WAS.

-I could go on for hours about this, but the Mandella Effect is strong with this one, as Forest didn’t say “Life is like a box of chocolates.“
+I could go on and on about this, but the Mandella Effect is strong here because Forest didn’t say “Life is like a box of chocolates.”

 Meet the Flintstones!